GPUOpen-Tools/radeon_gpu_profiler/docs/source/events_windows.rst

 \ **Ray tracing counters**

-When profiling a game that uses ray tracing, a second row of counter data will show ray tracing counter values.
-These counters are only available on Radeon RX 6000 series and newer GPUs.
+When profiling a game that uses ray tracing, an additional row of counter data will show ray tracing counter values.
+These counters are only available on RDNA 2-based GPUs and newer.

 .. image:: media_rgp/rgp_wavefront_occupancy_counters_5.png